-Searching and applying for jobs can be intimidating at first.
-There are many sources for advice and information, but often job seekers have no idea where to even start.
-Of all the frequently asked cover letter questions, here are the most common.
-Follow these tips, and you’ll be well on track towards landing the perfect job.
+Figuring out how to write a cover letter can be tough.
+There are many sources out there for advice and information, but often job seekers have no idea where to even start.
+Of all the frequently asked questions about cover letterr, here are the most common.
+Follow these tips, and you'll be well on track towards landing the perfect job.

 Most cover letters should be one page in length.
-The cover letter should provide a brief introduction to your resume and a summarization of your experience or related experience in the field.
-Keep in long enough to be comprehensive, but short enough so that the hiring person reading it isn’t intimidated by the length and tempted to skip it.
+The cover letter should provide a brief introduction to your resume and a summarization -- in the form of a compelling story -- of your experience or related experience in the field.
+Keep it long enough to be comprehensive, but short enough so that the hiring person reading it isn't intimidated by the length and tempted to skip it.

 Employers want to know a few main things which they will expect to ascertain from a brief glimpse of your cover letter.
 First, they will want to find out how you heard about the job.

 Then they will expect to see from your cover letter if and how you meet the specifications that they are looking for in a candidate.
 Do you meet the requirements for the job?
 Does your experience relate to their field of interest?

 Thirdly, they will want to know why you're interested in the job.
 Are you simply applying because you can't find anything better, or are you genuinely interested in the work you'll be doing there?
 Employers want to hire applicants who are not just qualified, but who are really interested and motivated to excel.

 Lastly, they will glean from the overall tone of your letter whether or not you will be likable and easy to work with.
 Is your tone upbeat, friendly and optimistic?